Walks & Pubs

 The Brewery Square in Dorchester right next to the rail station has something very welcoming and I could imagine spending a day or night out just there.
 After a stroll through the town, I headed towards Fordington.

-On the train to Dorchester.
-On the train to Dorchester.
+On the train to Dorchester On the train to Dorchester

 Fordington